 After leaving the station, the northbound train stops at:

-From Sturtevant to downtown Milwaukee is 23 miles, taking 29 minutes, averaging 47 mph, and reaching top speeds of 79 mph.
+The distance from Sturtevant to downtown Milwaukee is 23 miles, and the trip takes 29 minutes.
+The speed is averaged at 47 mph, and the top speed is 79 mph.

 Southbound Hiawatha stops